 SAQ C-VT

 SAQ C-VT is applicable for merchants who manually process one transaction at a time using a keyboard to an internet-based virtual terminal hosted by a PCI DSS validated third-party service provider.
-Does not store electronic cardholder data.
+It should not store electronic cardholder data.

 SAQ C

-SAQ C is for merchants who use a payment application system connected to the internet.
-Does not store electronic cardholder data.
+SAQ C is for merchants with payment application systems connected to the internet but does not store electronic cardholder data.
+Merchants in this category process data using point of sale (POS) systems or payment gateways connected to the internet.

 SAQ P2PE-HW

-SAQ P2PE-HW is for merchants who only use hardware terminals to process payment.
+SAQ P2PE (Point-to-Point Encryption) is for merchants who only use hardware payment terminals to process transactions.
 These terminals are included and managed through a validated and PCI SSC-listed P2PE solution that does not store electronic cardholder data.

 SAQ D